 This page uses the mouse scroll in quite a different way to flick through an era of Bond car designs.
 Very fitting for the subject in its sleek design and cool colour palette.
 I particularly love the attention to detail in the way car parts and the dates slot into place as you scroll, as well as the bold, carefully selected typefaces which fit this medium perfectly.

 Looking to build a mobile app?
-Find out how you can turn it into a business with the help of Google’s Guide to the App Galaxy.
+Find out how you can turn it into a business with the help of Digital.com’s Ultimate guide to turning an idea into a successful mobile app.
 This shows the power of taking a strong concept through to web to create a memorable, shareable site that stands out.
 There’s a lot of information on this site but you don’t feel bombarded.
 This is a pretty simple design with an infinite scroll action just to emphasise the point!

 Having discussed these gems with our digital team here at JPC, I have learnt that these effects are achievable with the direct use or a manipulation of a JQuery plugin with the support of HTML 5 APIs.
 Using these technologies enable us to experience these amazing pages in a really engaging way.